 - Department of Treasury and Finance "Purchasing Card Rules for Use and Administration" - Whilst the University is not bound by these guidelines, there is an obligation to meet these conditions as a benchmarked standard

-The implementation of the Purchasing Card Policy is to be implemented throughout the University community and will take the form of:
+The implementation of the Corporate Purchasing Card Policy is to be implemented throughout the University community and will take the form of:

-- An Announcement Notice under 'Current News' on the 'FedUni' website and on the 'What's New' page on the 'Policies and Procedures @ FedUni' website to alert the University-wide community of the approved Policy.
+- An Announcement Notice under ‘FedNews’ on the University’s website and through the University Policy – ‘Recently Approved Documents’ webpage to alert the University-wide community of the approved Policy;

 - All card holders will be advised by email of the Policy update.